 - 1. Update restrooms - a.
 Very outdated and are heavily abused during the busy season - 2.
 Add two covered picnic shelters - a.
 Campbell Park often acts as overflow from McCormick Park shelter reservations.
 There is a shortage of shelters, so many reservation requests are not filled during the busy season. - b.
 Upgrade all picnic shelters with utilities - 3.
 Tennis courts require complete reconstruction with base material.
-Huge cracks have formed since original construction.
-A multi-sport/flex court installation is recommended so that other sports like pickleball, hockey, volleyball, badminton, basketball can be played on the same court. - 4.
+Huge cracks have formed since original construction - 4.
 Designate a pets off-leash area - a.
-No off-leash area west of Hwy 30 and there are reports of residents allowing their pets off leash in this area already - 5.
-Installation of a swing set with ADA features
+No off-leash area west of Hwy 30 and there are reports of residents allowing their pets off leash in this area already